ttorac/ttorac/README.md

 My name is Thiago, I am software Developer.
 A few years ago I took a break from Software Development and went to College for a Electronics Engineering Technology course, however, I still love working with software development and I am currently working my way back into the IT industry.

 The gross of my experience comes from coding Java, though I feel quite comfortable working with databases or coding front-end interfaces.
-At the moment, I'm investing in catching up with latest technologies, especially the ones that are trending and are fun to code.
+At the moment I'm investing in catching up with the latest technologies, especially the ones that are trending and are fun work with.

-## Here are a few thing that I'm really passionate about:
+## Here are a few things that I'm really passionate about:
 * CTF challenges
 * Game development
 * Playing the guitar (maybe piano eventually)